petkoGH/validusbot-lua/lua-llm-scripting-spec.md

 - `Engine.MagicShooter.SetEntryEnabled(entryIndex, enabled, profile?) -> boolean`
 - `Engine.MagicShooter.SetEntryMonsterNames(entryIndex, names, profile?) -> boolean`
 - `Engine.MagicShooter.SetEntryRange(entryIndex, range, profile?) -> boolean`
+- Invocation and placement: `SetEntryCastMethod`, `SetEntryPatternAnchor`, `SetEntryPatternSource`, `SetEntryPatternVariant`, and `SetEntryPatternId`.
+- Evaluation and ordering: `SetEntryEffectType`, `SetEntryPriorityLane`, `SetEntryTargetPolicy`, `SetEntryHitCountMode`, `SetEntryMonsterCount`, and `SetEntryMonsterCountCondition`.
+- Chain behavior: `SetEntryChainMaxTargets`, `SetEntryChainJumpRange`, and `SetEntryChainSelector`.
+- Requirements/effect tracking: `SetEntryEquipmentRequirement` and `SetEntryTrackedEffect`.
-- Explicit setters also exist for option, condition, mana/health/harmony thresholds, monster count and comparison, monster HP range, danger, PvP safety, ally shooting, target requirement, custom/walk/momentum delays, skill-buff percentages, movement/momentum flags, cast method, and pattern anchor/source/variant.
+- Explicit setters also exist for option, condition, mana/health thresholds, monster HP range, danger, PvP safety, ally shooting, target requirement, custom/walk/momentum delays, skill-buff percentages, and movement/momentum flags.

 `profile` defaults to the active Magic Shooter profile.
 It may be a 1-based profile index or an exact profile name.
 Entry indexes are also 1-based and match the order shown in the selected profile. `GetEntries` returns a detached snapshot with all public condition, threshold, delay, safety, skill-buff, and pattern fields.
 Editing that returned table has no effect; call the matching setter.

+The enum tables live under `Engine.MagicShooter`: `Option`, `Condition`, `CastCondition`, `MonsterCountCondition`, `CastMethod`, `PatternAnchor`, `PatternSource`, `PatternVariant`, `EffectType`, `PriorityLane`, `TargetPolicy`, `HitCountMode`, `EquipmentRequirement`, `TrackedEffect`, and `ChainSelector`.
+Use these named constants instead of hard-coded integers. `PatternVariant` exposes only `Default` and `Custom`; numeric value `1` is reserved and rejected.

+Runtime selection is strict vector order.
+On every pass Magic Shooter starts at entry 1, checks that entry's complete type-specific conditions and cooldowns, then continues downward only when it cannot use that entry.
+The first fully eligible entry is used.
+Spell/rune type, area size, `PriorityLane`, and `dangerLevel` do not reorder evaluation.
+Those advanced fields remain readable and settable for profile/model compatibility, but scripts must arrange actual priority by moving entries in the profile UI.

+Conditions are evaluated per entry, including `DontCastWhileWalking`; enabling that option on one entry does not suppress a later entry that permits casting while walking.
+Creature candidates are read from current game storage while the entry is being evaluated.
+There is no shared Lua-style creature snapshot whose contents can be edited or reused to change the selection.

+Chain entries can count guaranteed hits or possible hits. `ChainSelector` provides `Closest`, `Random`, and `HighestHealth`; use the named constant because historical and current chain spells may use different selectors.
+Monster name, HP, and tracked-effect filters decide which chained monsters count toward the condition, but excluded creatures may still physically relay a chain.
+PvP safety follows the complete possible chain and rejects a cast that could reach a non-allowed player.
+Current-target chains fall back to a valid in-range creature when necessary.

+For directly targeted actions (runes and supported crosshair spells), `SetEntryRequiresTarget(false)` allows the configured target-selection policy to choose a valid creature without requiring an existing client attack target.
+Ordinary spoken targeted spells still resolve against Tibia's current attack target and cannot be redirected by a bot-only policy.

+Monster names are case-insensitive and accept comma, semicolon, or newline separators.
+Range, floor, shootability, monster HP, and Monster Name filters are applied consistently to spells and runes.
+PvP safety is evaluated independently of monster-name and HP filters.

+Momentum is the sole intentional priority exception.
+When the Momentum effect is triggered, Magic Shooter scans from the top for the first enabled attack spell or attack rune with `PrioritizeWithMomentum` enabled whose individual cooldown is at most its configured `MomentumDelay`.
+That entry is reserved for the Momentum window.
+Until it fires or the window expires, other attack spells and runes are skipped.
+Stances, empowerment/support entries, challenge/exeta, and avatar entries may still run.
+The option is meaningful only for attack spells and runes; scripts should not enable it for support/stance entries.

+`SetEntryCustomDelay` also provides the retry window for custom actions whose cooldown is not exposed by the client; when a normal entry is waiting, scanning continues to the next entry. `SetEntryAttackSkillBuffSpell` remains for old support entries, but new scripts should prefer `TrackedEffect.SkillBuff`.

+x64-only controls are exported only when supported by the native client build.
+Harmony and Monk-specific controls belong to x64 clients from 15.00 onward.
+`CrossHairSpell`, `TargetOrSelf`, stance behavior/effect tracking, and `SetEntryStanceGroup`, `SetEntryStanceId`, and `SetEntryForceUnknownStance` require the newer x64 client features from 15.25 onward.
+None exist in the x86 API.
+Check `type(Engine.MagicShooter.SetEntryStanceId) == "function"` when targeting both architectures.

+The stance tracker observes outgoing manual and scripted stance words even while Magic Shooter is disabled.
+It groups mutually exclusive stances, tracks a pending cast, confirms it from spell cooldown/exhaustion, and abandons an unconfirmed attempt after two seconds.
+Casting the currently active stance is tracked as toggling that group off.
+State resets to unknown after injection or a character change.
+By default an unknown group does not force a cast; enable `SetEntryForceUnknownStance` only for the entry that should establish the initial state.

+To build a sequence such as `uteta flam`, then a fire attack, then another attack, place those entries in that order.
+The stance entry runs only when its group is not already in the requested state.
+Subsequent strict-order passes can then reach the dependent attack and later fallback entries as their own conditions/cooldowns allow.

-Replacing an action preserves that entry's enabled state, position, monster names, creature-count/health/mana conditions, delays, and advanced settings.
+Replacing an action preserves that entry's enabled state, position, monster names, creature-count/health/mana conditions, delays, momentum option, stance fields, and advanced settings.
 A recognized rune or spell also updates its action type, range, and built-in pattern using the same automatic detection as the Magic Shooter UI.
 An unknown custom action can replace an entry that is already the same kind, but cannot cross from rune to spell or spell to rune because the missing action metadata would be ambiguous.

-Changes affect the live in-memory profile and are included by a later normal settings save.
+Entry/profile fields changed through Lua affect live in-memory settings and are included in a later normal settings save.
+Older settings files load with safe defaults for newly added fields, and the next save writes the new fields.
+Momentum timestamps, pending/active stance tracking, per-entry retry timers, and other transient runtime state are intentionally not persisted.

 ### Targeting entries